 Psilocybin is also classified as a Schedule 1 drug.
 But in 2020, voters in Oregon passed legislation allowing clinical use across the state.
 A number of cities have decriminalized psychedelics, which also include LSD and ayahuasca.
 Denver, Washington D.C., Santa Cruz, and several cities just outside of Boston, including Cambridge, all have decriminalized psychedelics.
 California now has a measure on the 2022 ballot that would also decriminalize psychedelics.

-California is often an early adopter for controversial and progressive legislation, paving the way for similar bills across the country.
+California is often an early adopter of controversial and progressive legislation, paving the way for similar bills across the country.
 In 1996, it became the first state to legalize medical marijuana.
 More than two decades later, 30 states have passed similar laws.
 It was the first state to mandate ethnic studies in high school.
-Last year, it passed a bill requiring large retailers to provide gender-neutral toy sections.
+In 2021, it passed a bill requiring large retailers to provide gender-neutral toy sections.
 In 2019, it became the first state to ban the sale of fur.

 New York Times journalist and University of California at Berkeley professor Michael Pollan helped put psychedelic wellness on the map with his 2018 book, How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence.